In this article, we will share with you how to convert Hyper-V Virtual Switch to Logical Switch in SCVMM.

 - Scenario 2: Migration Plan from Standard Switch to Logical Switch in Hyper-V Standalone Host.

-Microsoft listened to our feedback and starting with System Center 2016 Virtual Machine Manager and later, the VMM team added this functionality so you can now convert any existing Hyper-V virtual switch to logical switch on the fly without any downtime for both scenarios described above.
+Microsoft listened to our feedback and with System Center 2016 Virtual Machine Manager and later, the VMM team added this functionality so you can now convert any existing Hyper-V virtual switch to a logical switch on the fly without any downtime for both scenarios described above.

 This is very useful if you are adding an existing Hyper-V host or cluster into VMM and you need to leverage the logical switch capabilities.

-Document Your Exiting Hyper-V Virtual Switch Settings
+Document Existing Hyper-V Virtual Switch Settings

 In the first step, we need to document the existing Hyper-V virtual switch settings as follows: